yzyii/luashitacast/README.md

 ## Additional Commands for RDM:
 ```
 [Regular Toggles]
-/fight  - equips the TP set and locks weapon, sub, range and ammo (or unlocks).
-          you can still use /vert and /lock while /fight is toggled on.
+/fight  - Used to turn off TP set.
-          this is automatically used for you when engaging or disengaging.
+          this is automatically used for you when disengaging if your TP is 0.
 /hate   - causes your cures, sleeps, blinds, dispels and binds to equip +enmity set on cast.

 [Special Sets]